 Once the tags have been attached to their intended objects or people, they use electronic chips to communicate with their connected readers.
+Unlike other technologies, these tags do not require line of sight visibility from the tag to the reader and the reader can scan multiple tags simultaneously.
 This transmitted data takes the form of radio waves, which are received by the RFID reader and converted into useful information.
 This then passes through a specially designed interface, with targeted computer systems and software programs providing data backup and analysis.

 Over the years, RFID tags have taken many forms.
 Initially, they were inductively coupled and made up of systems featuring metal coils, antennae, and glass.
 In an effort to reduce the cost, capacitively coupled tags were introduced.
 These replaced the original metal coils with conductive carbon ink.

 While all tags share the same general function, they fall under the umbrella of several categories.
 Key classifications are made based on frequency and power supply.

 Frequency bands play a critical role in tag selection.
 Four main categories fall within the Industrial, Scientific, And Medical (ISM) radio bands.
 Tags are generally chosen based on the materials that make up the objects being tracked.
 Metal and water content, in particular, tend to impact tags differently based on the frequency with which they operate.